Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesBackupItem.md

 ### -Name

-Specifies the name of the container.
+Specifies the name of backup item.
+For file share, specify the unique ID of protected file share.

 ```yaml
 Type: System.String